TDSSEC/dehashed-breach-search/README.md

 ```

 ## 🔐 Set Your API Key
 Edit the script and replace YOUR_API_KEY with your DeHashed key:
 `api_key = "YOUR_API_KEY"`

 ## 🧪 Usage
-`python dehashed_search.py --domain example.com --wildcard --dedupe`
+`python dehashed_search.py --domain example.com`

 Output file will be saved as:
 `dehashed_example.com.csv`